wormhole-foundation/wormhole/solana/README.md

 ## Verify Tilt

 Before building Solana contracts, ensure that the specific commit you will be building from passes in tilt.
-This that ensures basic functionality of the Solana smart contracts that you are about to build and deploy.
+This ensures the basic functionality of the Solana smart contracts that you are about to build and deploy.

 ## Build Contracts